News and Opportunities for Writers: May/June 2019

 Aesthetica Creative Writing Award 2019 is now open for submissions!
 The award celebrates excellence in Poetry and Short Fiction, supporting new writing talent and presents writers with a fantastic opportunity to further their involvement in the literary world.
 Both established and emerging writers are encouraged to enter, and works previously published are accepted.
 Deadlines 31 August.

 Workshops / writing courses:

-6 week Short Fiction Course at University Centre, Shrewsbury with award winning writer Dr Lisa Blower, author of It’s Gone Dark over Bill’s Mother’s and Sitting Ducks, from Wednesday 1 May.
+From Wednesday 1 May – 6 week Short Fiction Course at University Centre, Shrewsbury with award-winning writer Dr Lisa Blower, author of It’s Gone Dark over Bill’s Mother’s and Sitting Ducks.
 Places limited, booking essential: £120.
 Email to book your place.

 4th May – Stratford Literary Festival will run a Writer’s Day on how to get your book published at Crowne Plaza Hotel.
 Tickets and programme details here.

-Arvon writing course just announced: Writing As If The World Mattered, 17-22 June 2019, The Hurst Arvon Centre, Shropshire.
+17-22 June – Arvon writing course: Writing As If The World Mattered, The Hurst Arvon Centre, Shropshire.
 Join tutors Lucy Neal and Charlotte Du Cann to discuss what tools do we need as writers to articulate these realities at both ‘inner’ and ‘outer levels’; make meaning in times of urgency and sustain a writing practice?
 How do we write ‘as if the world mattered’?

 6th – 10th July – ‘Warwick Translates’: literary translation summer school held at the University of Warwick, taught in an all-day workshop environment using a variety of fiction and non-fiction texts and featuring networking opportunities.
 Bursaries available.
 More info and tickets here.